-Hamdan bin Rashid Al Maktoum Centre for Giftedness and Creativity Team Achieves First Rank in Robot Performance in 'First Lego League' Competition
+Hamdan Bin Rashid Al Maktoum Centre For Giftedness And Creativity Team Achieves First Rank In Robot Performance In 'First Lego League' Competition

-(MENAFN- Virtue mena) Dubai, UAE, 6 February 2024: Hamdan bin Rashid Al Maktoum Centre for Giftedness and Creativity team achieved first place in Robot Table Performance and second place overall in the 'First Lego League' competition held at Royal Grammar School Guildford Dubai.
+(MENAFN- Mid-East) Hamdan bin Rashid Al Maktoum Centre for Giftedness and Creativity team achieved first place in Robot Table Performance and second place overall in the 'First Lego League' competition held at Royal Grammar School Guildford Dubai.

 He emphasized that Hamdan bin Rashid Al Maktoum Foundation for Medical and Educational Sciences and the Hamdan Centre for Giftedness and Creativity provide a unique platform that brings together high-achieving and ambitious students from across the country in an environment equipped with all the necessary facilities, the latest equipment, and technologies to embark on a journey of creativity and innovation.